-This traditional inclusion on Guatemalan Christmas tables is not just a dish that is made available during this season of the year.
-In fact, it is available all year round.
-It cannot be discounted though that this food can be more extravagantly prepared during Christmas where households vary the recipe from chiles stuffed with minced meat, carrots and green beans to other great mixtures that will make the chiles the real star of the night.
+Chiles rellenos, or stuffed peppers, are a popular inclusion on Guatemalan Christmas tables, but also a dish that is made all year round.
+This traditional Guatemalan food can be more extravagantly prepared during Christmas when households vary the recipe from chiles stuffed with minced meat, carrots, and green beans.
+This standard recipe is often customized with other great mixtures that will make the chiles the real star of the night.

-Guatemala is known as the ‘Banana Republic’ thus making plantains readily available in the country.
-Plantains may be associated closely to Africa but this Central American country is not lagging far behind when it comes to growing such crops.
-Plantains can actually be fried as is or you can make it into rellenitos, a variation where the plantain is stuffed with black beans before they go into the fryer.
-This is such a tasty treat that is perfect in any Christmas gathering.
+Plantains may be associated closely with Africa but Guatemala is not lagging far behind when it comes to growing them.
+They can actually be fried as is or you can make them into rellenitos, a variation where the plantain is stuffed with black beans before they go into the fryer.
+Fried plantains are a tasty food that is perfect for any Christmas gathering.

-This one is Guatemala’s very own take of the famous tortilla.
-A traditional doblada is one which is filled with ground pork, mashed potatoes, cheese and whole beans but if you want a different taste or texture in the filling, you can always ask for any ingredient to be added in it.
-Others combine loroco flowers with cheese for that added crunch in the food.
-They are cooked the same way as tortillas where both sides are heated or sometimes they are fried using a comal, a kind of griddle that has been made from clay.
+Dobladas are Guatemala’s very own take on the famous tortillas.
+A traditional Guatemalan doblada is filled with ground pork, mashed potatoes, cheese, and whole beans, but if you want a different taste or texture in the filling, you can always ask for any ingredient to be added to it.
+Another way to make them true to the Christmas spirit is to combine loroco flowers with cheese.
+Loroco flowers are native to Guatemala and other countries in Central America and can add a delicious crunch to the dish.
+Dobladas are cooked the same way as tortillas where both sides are heated or sometimes they are fried using a comal, a kind of griddle made from clay.

-Traditional Christmas food fare in Guatemala will not be complete without experiencing the country’s version of a Christmas breakfast.
-Wonder what is commonly included in the plate?
-You can have tamales and some sweet treats like desserts.
+To start your day right and really get a taste of traditional Guatemalan food, you have to try Guatemalan Christmas breakfast.
+Commonly included are tamales and some sweet treats like desserts.
 Others include healthy fruits like apples and grapes for the breakfast on Christmas Day.
-To complete the breakfast list, ponche or fruit punch or the traditional hot chocolate drink is also included.
+To complete the breakfast list, ponche, a fruit punch, or the traditional hot chocolate drink is also included.